KodiCraft/bunch/CONTRIBUTING.md

 ## Commit messages

-bun\[c|h\] uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+bun\[c/h\] uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 We are not strict about this, but following the guidelines helps us keep our commit history clean and readable.

 ## Submitting a pull request